Delio/Delio/README.md

 > "Every solution breeds new problems".
 - Hi I am Adel, Specialist in automation and smart homes
-- 10+ years of experience in installing and configuring Control4 and Savant equipment.
+- I have experience in installing and configuring Control4 and Savant equipment.
 - Development of drivers for controlling various executive devices.
 Programming of automation systems.
 - Development of custom interfaces for the Savant system, including TrueImage.
 - I write programs in C++ and Python, develop apps for iOS.